The Port of Rochester

 - Harbor Overlook

-Charlotte and the Port of Rochester are located at the northern end of the Genesee River Trail, a scenic multi-use trail which runs through Rochester from the Erie Canal to Lake Onario.
-It is a designated National Recreational Trail which connects to both the statewide Erie Canal Heritage Trail and the Genesee Valley Greenway Trail, which continues south along the Genesee River.
+Charlotte and the Port of Rochester are located at the northern end of the Genesee River Trail, a scenic multi-use trail which runs through Rochester from the Erie Canal to Lake Ontario.
+It is a designated National Recreational Trail, and connects to both the statewide Erie Canal Heritage Trail and the Genesee Valley Greenway Trail, which continues south along the Genesee River

 Tap here for information about the parks and historic districts along the Genesee River Trail from the City of Rochester.